Hazel: Secure and Efficient Disaggregated Storage: Design of

-\textbf{Counter leasing:} \projectnameSpace obtains unique IVs through a counter-leasing protocol.
+\paragraph{Counter leasing:} \projectnameSpace obtains unique IVs through a counter-leasing protocol.
 When a remote \projectnameSpace instance discovers a new SSD device, the KBS starts a $b$ bit range by creating a list per device: \verb|[(0, |$2^b$\verb|)]|.
 Any \projectnameSpace service that would like to access a storage device sends a request to the KBS with the appropriate device ID.
-The KBS then leases a range of counters corresponding to 1TB; a range large enough to avoid requesting new ones frequently.
-Using a counter allows \projectnameSpace to allocate an astronomically large number of such ranges (e.g., $1.3\cdot10^{18}$ for AES-GCM), which can cover SSD lifetime without refreshing keys.
-The space requirement for such a counter list grows with the number of SSD devices rather than user partitions.
+The KBS then leases a range of counters corresponding to 1\,TB, large enough to avoid frequent requests for new ones.
+Using a counter allows \projectnameSpace to allocate an astronomically large number of ranges (e.g., $1.3\cdot10^{18}$ for AES-GCM), which can span the SSD's lifetime without refreshing keys.
+The space required for such a counter list scales linearly with the number of SSD devices rather than the number of user partitions.
 Local \projectnameSpace service caches these counters as long as possible, even after the shutdown of the associated TEE.
-This ensures multiple tenant instances can be spawned on the same host without repeatedly leasing and returning the same counter ranges.
+This ensures multiple user jobs (tenant instances) can be run on the same host without repeatedly leasing and returning the same ranges.
 If a range needs to be evicted, \projectnameSpace sends it back to the KBS for reuse, even if partially used.
-The KBS adds it to its per-device list, ensuring compaction.
-The KBS always returns 1TB of write capacity from the ranges, which might mean many smaller subranges are provided.
+The KBS adds it to its per-device list, ensuring compaction, and always returns 1\,TB of write capacity, which might mean smaller subranges are provided.

-\textbf{Key management:} \projectnameSpace also manages keys necessary for confidentiality and integrity guarantees~\negcircnum{7}.
+\paragraph{Key management:} \projectnameSpace also manages keys for confidentiality and integrity guarantees.
 Instead of storing user-partition keys, we base our management on key derivation.
-A user-device key $k_d$ can be derived from a cryptographic hash function $H$ for a device with ID $i$, and a tenant storage key $k_s$ leveraging a HMAC~\cite{krawczykHMACKeyedHashingMessage1997} $ k_d = \text{HMAC}_{k_s}(i) = H\left((k_s\oplus opad)||H\left((k_s\oplus ipad)||i\right)\right) $ with $\oplus$ representing the XOR operation, $||$ concatenation, and $opad$, $ipad$ outer and inner padding, consisting of repeated \verb|0x5c| and \verb|0x36| correspondingly.
-Unique identifiers such as SSD EUI64 can be used as the device ID $i$.
+A user-device key $k_d$ is derived from a cryptographic hash function $H$ for a device with ID $i$, and a user storage key $k_s$ using an HMAC~\cite{krawczykHMACKeyedHashingMessage1997} $ k_d = \text{HMAC}_{k_s}(i) = H\left((k_s\oplus opad)||H\left((k_s\oplus ipad)||i\right)\right) $ with $\oplus$ representing the XOR operation, $||$ concatenation, and $opad$, $ipad$ outer and inner padding (repeated \verb|0x5c| and \verb|0x36| correspondingly).
+Unique identifiers such as SSD EUI64 can be used as device ID $i$.